manirou-github/pdsnd_github/README.md

 bikeshare_2

 ### Description
-Describe what your project is about and what it does
+My project is about python and give statistics on bikeshare company activities

 ### Files used
 Include the files used